 And yes, always look on the bright side:-

-It’s a dumb to keep doing the same things again and again and expect things to change.
+It’s dumb to keep doing the same things again and again and expect things to change.

-So learn from your mistakes and do things differently so as to “change” your luck.
+Learn from your mistakes and do things differently to “change” your luck.

 Take courage, let go of the past, learn and move on.
 You know it makes sense.